Abhipawar02/News-Article-Classification-Application/README.md

 - For a Streamlit Application
     - ENTRYPOINT ["streamlit", "run", "app.py", "--server.port=8501", "--server.address=0.0.0.0"]

+## AWS Setups
+- To be add

-## AWS Setups And Github Actions CI/CD Pipelines
+## Github Actions CI/CD Pipelines
--
+- To be add

 ## Issues and Solutions
 - To be add